elertan/aminotools/README.md

 *Global Posting is still not implemented, and most likely ever will, due to the user's ability to abuse this feature to cause a lot of chaos on the communities*

 *Desktop version of the app is also not building anymore, and I'm not looking to support it anytime soon.
-This is mainly due to the app relying on external dependecies that just don't exist for the desktop platform yet.*
+This is mainly due to the app relying on external dependencies that just don't exist for the desktop platform yet.*